maneatsbible/maneatsbible.github.io/_memoirs/2025-10-17-mississippi-delivered-a-message.md

 I got the message (Eze 3:16-21).

+---

- preached that evening in front of the courtyard at the usual time, 10 minute message at 5 o'clock, and daily over the next few weeks.
+I preached that evening in front of the courtyard at the usual time, 10 minute message at 5 o'clock, and daily over the next few weeks.

 One day Mississippi approached.